Introducing the European Pension (PEPP)

 In an average scenario (the 50th percentile means that half of the modeling results turned out better and the other half came out worse), the saver should receive about 40% higher pension with comparable risk (SRI 2) and the same monthly contributions.

 I believe you will like this product and convince your employer to contribute towards your European Pension.
-On 26th October at 2:00 pm, we will be doing an online webinar for clients and potential employers.
-Save the date!

 For more details on the pan-European personal pension product, please see the Key Investor Information Documents.